canonical/kafka-connect-operator/README.md

 The Charmed Apache Kafka Connect Operator delivers automated operations management from day 0 to day 2 on [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect).

 This operator can be found on [Charmhub](https://charmhub.io/kafka-connect) and it comes with production-ready features such as:

-- Automated and/or manual connector plugins management.
+- Automated or manual connector plugins management.
 - Fault-tolerance, replication and scalability out-of-the-box.
 - Authenticaon on REST API enabled by default.
 - TLS support both on the REST API and Kafka cluster relations.